Mark Bell (footballer): Heart of Midlothian

 Bell was born in Edinburgh and began in junior football with Rosebery.
 After a spell with St Bernard's, he joined Heart of Midlothian in October 1900 alongside teammate Bob Houston.
 In his first season with Hearts, he was joint top scorer (with Bill Porteous) with eight goals and was a member of the team that won the Scottish Cup, defeating Division One runners-up Celtic 4–3; he scored twice in the final, including the late winner.
-A month prior to that success Bell had earned what proved to be his solitary cap for Scotland, in a 1–1 draw with Wales on 2 March 1901.
+A month before that success Bell had earned what proved to be his solitary cap for Scotland, in a 1–1 draw with Wales on 2 March 1901.

-At Hearts he was regarded as a nippy forward, equally at home on either wing.
+At Hearts, he was regarded as a nippy forward, equally at home on either wing.
 In 1901–02 he helped Hearts to third place in the Scottish League table, as well as the 1901–02 World Championship.

 Southampton

-In 1902, he moved to the south coast of England, where Southampton were attempting to reclaim the Southern League title and recruited six new players, including fellow Scots, Tom Robertson from Liverpool and Jack Fraser from St Mirren.
+In 1902, he moved to the south coast of England, where Southampton were attempting to reclaim the Southern League title, and recruited six new players, including fellow Scots, Tom Robertson from Liverpool and Jack Fraser from St Mirren.

 Bell made his debut on 18 October 1902, standing in for Joe Turner, in a 1–1 draw at Kettering Town.
-Injury prevented him making regular appearances, although he made six consecutive league (and three in the FA Cup) in January and February replacing the injured Dick Evans.
+Injury prevented him from making regular appearances, although he made six consecutive league (and three in the FA Cup) in January and February replacing the injured Dick Evans.
 Bell contributed six league goals, plus one in the cup, including a pair in an 11–0 victory over Watford on 13 December 1902.
 This remains the "Saints" joint highest victory margin in League football.

 In his nine Southern League appearances, he scored six goals, helping Southampton claim the Southern League title for the fifth time in seven years.

 Later career

 In April 1903 he returned to Hearts, helping them to take the runners-up position in the Scottish League for the 1903–04 season.

 He then returned to the Southern League with Fulham where he helped them take the championship title for the first time in 1905–06 (when Southampton were runners-up) and again the following season.

-He left Fulham in 1907 and spent the rest of his career with various London clubs, including Clapton Orient and Leyton, before finishing his career with New Brompton, where he played as a half back.
+He left Fulham in 1907 and spent the rest of his career with various London clubs, including Clapton Orient and Leyton, before finishing his career with Gillingham, where he played as a halfback.

 After the First World War he emigrated to Australia in 1919.